mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 When called, the implementation to invoke is determined based on the argument types.

-In TypeScript overloaded functions are described by a type aliases that defines all the acceptable function signatures.
+In TypeScript overloaded functions are described by type aliases that define all the acceptable function signatures.
 But they are all implemented by a single function whose type is this type alias.
 The function must check the types of its arguments